 Cortisol Belly Fat Explained in Simple Terms

-• Elevated cortisol signals the body to store energy as visceral fat, particularly around the abdomen.
+- Elevated cortisol may encourage the body to store energy as visceral fat, particularly around the abdomen.

-• Cortisol increases appetite, drives cravings, and disrupts blood sugar stability.
+- Cortisol can increase appetite, drive cravings, and disrupt blood sugar stability.

-• For women, declining estrogen and progesterone remove the hormonal buffers that once helped protect against abdominal fat storage.
+- For women, declining estrogen and progesterone may reduce some of the hormonal buffering that once helped protect against abdominal fat storage.

-• Conventional dieting and excessive exercise can further elevate cortisol, making the problem worse rather than better.
+- Conventional dieting and excessive exercise can elevate stress further, making progress feel even harder.

 In other words, stress changes your body's priorities.
-It shifts from a state where fat loss is possible to a state where fat preservation — particularly around the midsection — becomes the default.
+It shifts from a state where fat loss may be more possible to a state where fat preservation — particularly around the midsection — becomes more likely.

 This is not a story about willpower.
 It is a story about biology.
 And once you understand the biology, the path to sustainable fat loss for women becomes much clearer — and much kinder.